 The general Yaniv Rotem, head of the ministry's research and development department, claims the new weapon as the result of a decade of work.

-Israel, he said, has already intercepted targets such as mortar shells, drones and anti-tank missiles with the "Iron Dome" system several times over the years.
+Israel, he said, has already intercepted targets such as mortar shells, drones and anti-tank missiles several times over the years with the "Iron Dome" system.

-"This is an even more lethal solution to ballistic threats," he echoes Dubi Oster, head of the optronics department of the Defense Research and Development Department.
+“This is an even more lethal solution for ballistic threats,” he echoes Dubi Oster, head of the optronics department of the Defense Research and Development Department.

-"We have been working on it for years, it has been difficult to get a good quality spoke that will keep the power needed over the time you need.
-One you need in the range you need ... for example a spoke the size of a long twine from here. (he spoke from Tel Aviv) to Herzliya ".
+“We have been working on this for years, it has been difficult to get a good quality beam that maintains the necessary power for the necessary time.
+One you need in the range you need… for example a radius the size of a long string from here (he was speaking from Tel Aviv) to Herzliya.”
 Virtually 15 kilometers.

 Lightsaber, the way to realization

-Most of the developments over the years, both in Israel and abroad except perhaps for Russia have been ineffective.
+Most developments over the years, both in Israel and abroad except perhaps for Russia have been ineffective.
 Significant results for Israel, according to the ministry, have come in the past 18 months.

 The turn recently claimed by the ministry is based on the precision of the laser beam.
 The developed one can be focused on long-range objectives and overcome atmospheric disturbances such as clouds and dust storms.